yavuzs/arge/README.md

 Aaand back end will be running on localhost:2999

 # dev notes
+* if you have docker and docker-compose, you don't need anything to run. execute `docker-compose up` and go to localhost:8080

+otherwise;

 * mongodb and express should be available for back-end to work.
 * x origin site requests should be allowed in order for back-end and front-end to communicate.